-- Group leaders planning an off-site activity should make a preliminary visit to the venue, in order to carry out an on-site risk assessment.
+- Trip leaders planning an off-site activity make a preliminary visit to the venue before taking pupils there, in order to carry out an on-site risk assessment.
 It is important to assess and record any health, safety or security issues that are identified during the preliminary visit.
-Any such issues will be taken into account when the final decision is taken on whether the visit should proceed, and the Visit Plan must state both the extent of any risks involved, and the measures that will be taken to reduce or eliminate them.
-The cost of these preliminary visits will be borne by the School, and should be built into the overall financial arrangements for the visit itself. - It is important to take into account the probable weather conditions at the time of year proposed for the trip, and the party leader should take careful account of the facilities available, with due regard to the proposed size of the group. - They should also assess the site's suitability with regard to the age and any particular needs of the pupils. - They will also consider the venue's own approach to security and to health and safety. - Venues providing instructor-led activities will have their own risk assessments for particular sessions, and these assessments may be adopted if it is impractical for the group leader to experience the activity beforehand, or if he/she lacks the skills required to make informed judgements about the risks it may involve.
+Any such issues will be considered when the final decision is taken on whether the visit should proceed, and the visit plan must state both the extent of any risks involved, and the measures that will be taken to reduce or eliminate them.
+The cost of these preliminary visits will be borne by the School and should be built into the overall financial arrangements for the visit. - Trip leaders will assess the site's suitability with regard to the proposed group size, the age and particular needs of the pupils; the venue's approach to security and to health and safety; and will also consider the probable weather conditions at the time of year proposed.

+Venues providing instructor-led activities will have their own risk assessments for particular sessions, and these assessments may be adopted if it is impractical for the group leader to experience the activity beforehand, or if he/she lacks the skills required to make informed judgements about the risks it may involve.

 A risk assessment must also cover transport to and from the venue.
-The coach company we use on a regular basis has provided us with written confirmation detailing all the health and safety measures it routinely takes, including:
+The selected coach companies we use on a regular basis has provided us with written confirmation detailing all the health and safety measures it routinely takes, including:

-- the provision and required use of seat belts; - proper vetting of the driver by the Disclosure and Barring Service; - proper insurance for the driver and the vehicle; - satisfactory MOT/VOSA checks - details of first aid and emergency equipment; - breakdown and emergency procedures.
+- the provision and required use of seat belts. - proper vetting of the driver by the Disclosure and Barring Service. - proper insurance for the driver and the vehicle. - satisfactory MOT/VOSA checks. - details of first aid and emergency equipment. - breakdown and emergency procedures.

-The Principal or Headteacher will not give their approval for the visit unless they are satisfied with the venue, its instructors, their risk assessment procedures and the group leader's overall written risk assessment.
+With at least four school weeks of notice, and usually a term's notice or an academic year's notice in the case of residential and overseas visits, the Principal or Headteacher will not give their approval for the visit unless they are satisfied with the venue, its instructors, their risk assessment procedures and the group leader's overall written risk assessment.